List of Naruto characters: Madara Uchiha

 Madara Uchiha (うちは マダラ, Uchiha Madara) is one of the co-founders of the Hidden Leaf Village along with Hashirama Senju, the two later revealed to be reincarnations of their clans' founding ancestors Indra and Asura prior to Sasuke and Naruto.
 Madara is a cynical and vengeful man who holds grudges against the Senju Clan for slaughtering his brothers in the War.
 He is very arrogant about his immense battle prowess.
 Though he was a childhood friend of Hashirama amidst the conflicts of their respective clan, their friendship ends as a result of the war.
-As the leader of the Uchiha clan, Madara's overuse of Mangekyo Sharingan blinds him, forcing him to take the eyes of his late younger brother Izuna.
+As the leader of the Uchiha Clan, Madara's overuse of Mangekyo Sharingan blinds him, forcing him to take the eyes of his late younger brother Izuna.
 This allows Madara to use his newly awakened Eternal Mangekyo Sharingan to continue the ongoing war between the Uchiha and the Senju.
 In later years, Hashirama comes forth with a peace offering between the two clans.
 Though he agrees to have peace with his former rival, Madara feels he would never be accepted by the Senju and loses hope in Hashirama.
-While working towards this goal, Madara captures Kurama the Nine-Tails and uses him in a scheme to destroy Konoha.
+While working towards this goal, Madara captures Kurama the Nine-Tailed Fox and uses him in a scheme to destroy Konoha.
 Madara is believed to have been killed by Hashirama's hand, but he survives and goes into hiding while taking a blood sample of Hashirama with him to awake his Rinnegan.
 During this time, Madara takes Obito Uchiha as his agent and transplants his Rinnegan into Nagato to be preserved for his eventual revival years later.

-During most of the Naruto series, Obito uses the name of "Madara", until Kabuto Yakushi finds the real Madara Uchiha and reanimates him to force Obito into an alliance.
-Despite their agreement, Kabuto summons Madara to fight against the Shinobi Alliance.
-Madara manages to sever his connection to Kabuto's technique by using the hand signs of the Reanimation Jutsu, defeating most of the Ninja Alliance forces.
-Madara manages to fully resurrect as planned by sacrificing Obito, becoming the Ten Tails's host once he regains one of his Rinnegan.
-After regaining his other eye, Madara is able to complete the Eye of the Moon Plan before finding himself betrayed by Black Zetsu who proceeds to turn him into a vessel for Kaguya's spirit.
-Though freed upon Kaguya being resealed, the ordeal placed a regretful Madara on the verge of death and dies being able to finally make peace with Hashirama.
-In the Japanese anime, Madara (and Obito in his Madara guise) is voiced by Naoya Uchida while Gou Inoue voices him as a child.
-In the English version, Madara's voice is supplied by Neil Charles Kaplan, with Xander Mobus voicing him as a child.